The dog days of summer are here. There’s less daylight. But summer’s heat continues. And this old beekeeper takes things a little slower as:

 - and a division board feeder

-To facilitate comb drawing, exterior frames are often rotated above the broodnest.
-And that causes problems when a wide frame from the bottom box, replaces a narrow frame from the top box.
-It simply won’t fit.
+To facilitate comb drawing, exterior frames are rotated.
+And that causes problems.
+A wide frame from the bottom box can’t fit in the space left by a narrow frame from the top box.

-A simple procedure to rotate one frame requires moving many frames, and creates lots of disturbance.
+To rotate a single frame requires moving many frames, and creates disturbance.

-The ultimate goal is to have each brood box arrange the same way.
+Ultimately, each brood box should be arrange the same way.
 In my case each brood box would have:

 - 3 narrow small cell frames centered